 Letting the clock run out has serious consequences.
 You’ll forfeit your right to compensation entirely.
 That’s why it’s a good idea to seek legal advice as soon as you suspect something is wrong.
 Our lawyers are always available to help, so give us a call today to learn more.

-Contact a Miami Delayed Diagnosis Lawyer for a Free Consultation
+Contact a Miami, FL Medical Malpractice Lawyer for a Free Consultation

 Did you suffer greater harm because of delayed diagnosis?
 You don’t have to shoulder the financial burden.
-Call a Miami delayed diagnosis lawyer at Lavent Law, P.A. to schedule a free consultation today.
+Call a Miami delayed diagnosis lawyer at Lavent Law Personal Injury Lawyer to schedule a free consultation today.
 We’ll sit down, review your case and discuss options for recovering the compensation you deserve.